Mrs A. V. Roberts: Charitable organisations

 In 1920 Roberts was elected secretary of the North Sydney branch of the Housewives Association, in which context she was known as "the woman who brought the prices down". and made a study of the "baby bonus".
 While involved with the association she became hon. secretary of the Royal North Shore Hospital appeal, which led to her involvement in homes for the aged.

-In 1921 she addressed the Citizens' Association of New South Wales (affiliated with the National Council of Women) on the subject of housing, and was a committee member 1921–1926.
+In 1921 she addressed the Citizens' Association of New South Wales (affiliated with the National Council of Women) on the subject of housing, and was a committee member from 1921 till 1926.

-She was in 1922 a founder of Cottage Homes for the Aged, became president, Sunset Cottage Homes committee, from its formation in 1923 to 1924.
+She was in 1922 a founder of Cottage Homes for the Aged, became president, Sunset Cottage Homes committee, from its formation in 1923 till 1924.
 She was on the committee of the Hospital Saturday Fund, which ran from 1926 to 1928.

-In 1921 Roberts was Secretary to the Lady Mayor's (Mrs A. E. Whatmore) Clothing Appeal Fund, and a member of the executive in 1922.
+In 1921, Roberts was Secretary to the Lady Mayor's (Mrs A. E. Whatmore) Clothing Appeal Fund, and a member of the executive in 1922.

-In 1921 she was hon. secretary of the North Sydney committee of the Blind Institution when her sister Emilie Draper entertained at a charity concert.

-1930 she organised fundraising efforts to overcome drop in donations in difficult times.

-In 1931 she organised Sydney's first "pastoral play" to benefit the Sydney Industrial Blind Association.

-In 1934 she gave a radio talk in aid of the Blind Institution, William Street, Sydney.

-She was hon. secretary of the Sydney Industrial Blind Institution under presidents Lady Game, and Lady Hore-Ruthven, and social organiser to the organising committee to 1937, succeeded by Mrs Norman Murray.
+In 1921, she was secretary of the North Sydney committee of the Blind Institution when her sister Emilie Draper entertained at a charity concert.
+1930 she organised fundraising efforts to overcome drop in donations in difficult times.In 1931 she organised Sydney's first "pastoral play" to benefit the Sydney Industrial Blind Association.
+In 1934 she gave a radio talk in aid of the Blind Institution, William Street, Sydney.She was hon. secretary of the Sydney Industrial Blind Institution under presidents Lady Game, and Lady Hore-Ruthven, and social organiser to the organising committee to 1937, succeeded by Mrs Norman Murray.

-This appears to be the last newspaper report on Mrs Roberts' activities.

 Domestic issues

 The Women's Union of Service (WUS) was founded in 1920, and Mrs Roberts came to the fore, investigating the price of meat and milk.
 She was elected president in 1922.
 The WUS was largely responsible for the election of Mrs Margaret Dale as delegate to the 1923 League of Nations conference at Geneva. and was welcomed by Roberts on her return.
 Roberts was the WUS delegate to the 1923 Melbourne convention of the National Council of Women, convened to discuss maternity allowance.